 Eyejusters Ltd, Oxford UK

-Eyejusters are self-adjustable eye glasses which eliminate the need to have different pairs of glasses for different tasks or for individuals who are unable to see an optometrist to have glasses fit.
+Eyejusters are self-adjustable eyeglasses which eliminate the need to have different pairs of glasses for different tasks or for individuals who are unable to see an optometrist have glasses fit.
+The design deal with presbyopia, a condition in old ages where the eyes lose the power to switch from near vision to far vision.
+The design allows the spectacles to move from convex to concave with the application of the fluid-filled lens.

-Eyejusters Ltd designs, manufactures and sells the glasses.
+Eyejusters Ltd design and manufacture the glasses.
 Eyejusters Ltd also sells glasses to distributors in developed countries and a portion of these sales covers donations of glasses that will be sent to distributors in developing countries.
-NGOs that have done distributions include Peace Corps, Developing World Connections, Vision Action, Eyes for the World, and Mobile Health International.

 Focusspec (Focus On Vision, The Netherlands), Adlens (Adlens Ltd, United Kingdom), Adspecs ( Center for Vision in the Developing World), ChildViSion glasses (Dow Corp and Center for Vision in the Developing World)